rsdoiel/termlib/README.md

 # termlib

-A minimalist terminal display librarey written in Go.
-I find myself wanting a little more than fmt provides for terminal output but don't want to reach for a rich Go terminal UI library like tcell. termlib explores that space.
+A minimalist terminal display library written in Go.
+I often find myself wanting a little more than display control than fmt packages provides but don't want to commit to a rich library like tcell.
+This project, termlib, explores that space.

 ## Release Notes

-- version: 0.0.0
+- version: 0.0.1
 - status: concept
 - released: 2025-11-19